lammps/lammps/doc/src/fix_vector.rst

 oldest entries will be discarded when new entries are added.

-One way to to use this command is to accumulate a vector that is time-integrated using the :doc:`variable trap() <variable>` function.
-For example the velocity auto-correlation function (VACF) can be time-integrated, to yield a diffusion coefficient, as follows:
+One way to to use this command is to accumulate a vector that is numerically integrated using the :doc:`variable trap() <variable>` function.
+For example, the velocity auto-correlation function (VACF) can be integrated, to yield a diffusion coefficient, as follows:

 .. code-block:: LAMMPS